AbnerTeng/switchtab/README.md

 # switchtab

-Unofficial implementation of "SwitchTab: Switched Autoencoders Are Effective Tabular Learners"
+A more comprehensive unofficial implementation of "SwitchTab: Switched Autoencoders Are Effective Tabular Learners"

 ## Installation